 The Temple of Hibis

-The Temple of Hibis is located approximately one kilometer to the north of Kharga.
-This temple is of significant importance as it represents different key stages of Egyptian history.
-The Pharaonic, Persian, Ptolemaic, and Roman eras are well reflected in this ancient beautiful temple.
+The Temple of Hibis is approximately one kilometer north of Kharga.
+This Temple is important as it represents different critical stages of Egyptian history.
+The Pharaonic, Persian, Ptolemaic, and Roman eras are well reflected in this ancient, beautiful Temple.

-The temple of Hibis was originally constructed during the 26th dynasty, which was the last native dynasty to rule Egypt before the Persian conquest in 525 B.C.
-The period of this dynasty is also called the Saite Period after the city of Sais, where its pharaohs had their capital.
+The Temple of Hibis was initially constructed during the 26th dynasty, the last native dynasty to rule Egypt before the Persian conquest in 525 B.C.
+This dynasty is also known as the Saite Period, after the city of Sais, where its pharaohs had their capital.

-The temple was built for the worship of the holy triad (Amun- Mut- Khonsu).
+The Temple was built to worship the holy triad (Amun- Mut- Khonsu).
 The construction work started under the rule of Iris and then Ahmos II.
 However, most of the construction works were completed during the Persian or the Hyksos occupation of Egypt, specifically during the reign of Darius I (522 BC).

-The temple starts from the East with the sacred lake and the ports.
-Then there is the Roman gate that dates back to the Roman emperor, Galba, who built this gate in 69 A.D.
-Afterward, there is the rams' passageway that leads to the major gate of the temple.
-Finally, there is the sanctum of the temple with its remarkable and unique inscriptions.
+The temple starts at the east with the sacred lake and ports.
+Then there is the Roman gate, which dates back to the Roman emperor Galba, who built it in 69 A.D.
+Afterward, the rams' passageway leads to the temple's main entrance.
+Finally, the temple's sanctum has remarkable and unique inscriptions.

 The Cemetery of Bagawat

-The Cemetery of Bagawat is located three kilometers north of Kharga behind the Temple of Hibis.
-This cemetery got its name from its style of architecture as most of the tombs there were constructed in the form of domes or "Qubwat" in Arabic which transformed afterward into Bagawat.
-This cemetery has one of the most important and ancient Christian churches in the whole world.
+The Cemetery of Bagawat is located three kilometers north of Kharga, behind the Temple of Hibis.
+This cemetery got its name from its style of architecture as most of the tombs there were constructed in the form of domes or "Qubwat" in Arabic, which transformed afterward into Bagawat.
+This cemetery has one of the most essential and ancient Christian churches worldwide.

 Bagawat dates back to the seventh century A.D. when Christians escaping northern Egypt fled to the Kharga Oasis.
-It contains 236 tombs constructed as small domed chapels with a central church in the middle which is considered one of the most ancient Coptic Churches of Egypt.
+It contains 236 tombs constructed as small domed chapels with a central church in the middle, considered one of Egypt's most ancient Coptic Churches.

-The most important tomb in the cemetery is the tomb of Exodus which represents the Israelis going out of Egypt and the Pharaohs forcing them out of the country.
-There is also the tomb of "peace' that contains the reliefs of Jacob, the Virgin Mary, Saint Paul, and Saint Takla.
+The cemetery's most crucial tomb is Exodus, which represents the Israelis leaving Egypt and the Pharaohs forcing them out of the country.
+The Tomb of "Peace" also contains the reliefs of Jacob, the Virgin Mary, Saint Paul, and Saint Takla.
 Other tombs display many colorful Coptic inscriptions and writings that demonstrate Coptic life during this period.

 The Temple of Ghweita

-The Temple of Ghweita or Qaser Ghweita, ("fortress of deep springs") is located 25 kilometers south of Kharga.
-This temple together with the Temple of Hibis is the only temple built in Egypt during the Persian or Hyksos occupation.
-The construction work of this temple started in the reign of Darius I on the top of a hill that was originally the ruins of a Pharaonic settlement.
-The temple was built for the worship of the holy triad (Amun- Mut- Khonsu), the same as the temple of Hibis.
-It was also enlarged during the Ptolemaic era between the 3rd and 1st century BC.
-The Temple now includes a hall with 8 huge columns, a hypostyle hall, and a sanctuary.
+The Temple of Ghweita or Qaser Ghweita ("fortress of deep springs") is 25 kilometers south of Kharga.
+This Temple, and the Temple of Hibis, is the only Temple built in Egypt during the Persian or Hyksos occupation.
+The construction work of this Temple started in the reign of Darius I on the top of a hill that was initially the ruins of a Pharaonic settlement.
+The Temple was built to worship the holy triad (Amun- Mut- Khonsu), the same as the Temple of Hibis.
+It was also enlarged during the Ptolemaic era between the 3rd and 1st century B.C.
+The Temple now includes a hall with eight massive columns, a hypostyle auditorium, and a sanctuary.

 The Temple of Qaser Al Zayyan

-The Temple Of Qaser Al Zayyan is located 5 kilometers south of the Temple of Ghweita.
-Thanks to the Egyptian government, there is an asphalt road that links the two temples together now.
+The Temple of Qaser Al Zayyan is 5 kilometers south of the Temple of Ghweita.
+Thanks to the Egyptian government, an asphalt road now links the two temples.

-This temple was constructed during the Ptolemaic reign and enlarged during the period of the Roman emperor Pius in the 2nd century A.D.
-The temple of Qaser Al Zayyan was dedicated to the cult of Amun Ra of Hibis.
-It contains a sanctuary made out of white limestone blocks and many mud brick side chambers all around it.
+This Temple was constructed during the Ptolemaic reign and enlarged during the period of the Roman emperor Pius in the 2nd century A.D.
+The Temple of Qaser Al Zayyan was dedicated to the cult of Amun Ra of Hibis.
+It contains a sanctuary of white limestone blocks and many mud brick side chambers.

 The Temple of Dush in the Oasis of Paris

-This area corresponds to the Ptolemaic and Roman settlement of Kysis and it is located near the oasis of Paris.
+This area corresponds to the Ptolemaic and Roman settlement of Kysis, located near the Oasis of Paris.
 It is 120 kilometers south of Al Kharga.
-There are two Roman fortresses at it and two temples.
-This site had significant importance in the old world as it granted the control of several caravan routes in the Roman and Ptolemaic times.
+The site has two Roman fortresses and two temples.
+It influenced the Old World by controlling several caravan routes in Roman and Ptolemaic times.

-The major monument on this site is a temple that was made out of limestone blocks during the rule of Domitian (81 – 96 AD) and enlarged by many of his successors and it was dedicated to the worship of Isis.
+The central monument on this site is a temple made tone block during the rule of Dreignian (81 – 96 A.D.), enlarged by many of his successors and dedicated to the worship of Isis.
 Excavation on the Dush site has been going on since 1976 by a French institution of oriental archeology.
-They have unearthed a lot of interesting findings that include many golden items.
-There are also a lot of many interesting monuments on this ancient site.
+They have unearthed a lot of interesting, exciting findings, including.
+There are also a lot of monuments on this ancient site.

 The Museum of Antiquities of Al Kharga

 The Museum of Al Kharga hosts a lot of the items that were found all over the archeological sites of the governorate.
 This includes a statue of Horus, some Pharaonic reliefs, and a collection of Coptic pottery.
-The museum is open daily from 9 until 3 and it is located in the city of Kharga.
+The museum is open daily from 9 until three and is located in Kharga.

 Kharga Oasis was a prosperous place during ancient times and was linked with the Nile Valley by many routes.
-The Greek historian Herodotus mentioned that the great Persian King, Campuses, sent a huge army (about 50,000 men) from Thebes in order to destroy the Oracle Temple of Amon-Zeus at Siwah.
-The huge army reached Kharga Oasis, was provided with food and water, and then they continued their march towards Siwah, but the campaign vanished and no one knows what really happened, even today!
+The Greek historian Herodotus mentioned that the great Persian King, Campuses, sent a massive army (about 50,000 men) from Thebes to destroy the Oracle Temple of Amon-Zeus at Siwah.
+The vast army reached Kharga Oasis, was provided with food and water, and then they continued their march towards Siwah, but the campaign vanished, and no one knows what happened, even today!
 Some historians suggest that the Persian army was lost in the desert and was sunk in the Great Sea Of Sand, which extends along the borders between Egypt and Libya.

-Nowadays Kharga is famed for a large number of palm trees, pigeon-houses, farms, fields, monuments, wells, artisans, traditional handcrafts, and honey-colored hills, which can be found here.
-There is also another attraction, riding camels, which is considered by many tourists and visitors, a very fun adventure in itself.
+Nowadays, Kharga is famed for many palm trees, pigeon-houses, farms, fields, monuments, wells, artisans, traditional handcrafts, and honey-colored hills, which can be found here.
+Another attraction is riding camels, which many tourists and visitors consider an entertaining adventure.
 On the rocks of some sites, some graffiti is left by tourists to commemorate their visit to that beautiful Oasis.
-Pure springs and natural wells are completely unpolluted by chlorine or other chemicals and are scattered in several locations in the Oasis.
-The local people seem to be "at your service"; they are very kind and give visitors the feeling that they are very welcome Life in Kharga Oasis is simple but extremely satisfying!
+Pure springs and natural wells are completely unpolluted by chlorine or other chemicals and scattered in several Oasis locations.
+The local people seem to be "at your service"; they are very kind and give visitors the feeling of being very welcome.
+Life in Kharga Oasis is simple but highly satisfying!